FCY-Tim/TryHackMe/Common Linux Privesc.md

 ### 8 After about 5 minutes, you should have a shell as root land in your netcat listening session!
 Congratulations!
+[!]
+You may use the follow to check if it worked
+- whoami
 ![1](https://user-images.githubusercontent.com/69840849/90490473-01c66a00-e182-11ea-88c6-f84af16895ba.png)